CharGoon26/DWDEX-Packages-v3/leaderboard_package/README.md

 ## Installation

-1. Download the previous folder with https://download-directory.github.io/
+1. Copy link of this repo and download with https://download-directory.github.io/
-2. In the extra folder, add extra.toml file if not yet added.
-Paste this into the file:
+2. In the extra folder, add the package folder
+3. In config folder in home directory, if you already have extra.toml then good, if not make one and paste this

 ```toml
 [[ballsdex.packages]]